ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 A verifying system appraising the integrity of a high assurance boot sequence must identify, locate, retrieve, and authenticate corresponding RIMs.

-A consumer of a released software wants:
+A consumer of published software wants:

 * to easily identify sources for RIMs
 * to select appropriate RIMs and download them for the appraisal of measurements